Khao Moo Dang Recipe (Thai Red Pork)

 • 1/2 tablespoon tapioca starch

-• 1/4 teaspoon red food coloring
+• a few drops of red food coloring

 RED SAUCE